-Specifies the billing period.
+Specifies the billing period for which the data is exported.

 The calculation of the charges is based on milliseconds.
 The billing period, i.e. the period of time for which charges are calculated, is one month.

 A Period element has the following attributes: